 Various location and design alternatives were evaluated during the development of the Project.
 The Charleston Area Transportation Study (CHATS) Travel Demand Model distributes trips in part according to the capacity of the links (roads) within the network.
 By adding lanes (capacity) to a link, more traffic may be drawn to that link.
 Similarly, if a new link (roadway on new alignment) is placed in the model, connecting two existing links, some of the existing or forecasted traffic on those adjoining links may be drawn to the new connecting link (road).
 A wide variety of alternatives were modeled in this manner, by either adding capacity directly to SC 41, or by adding connecting or parallel roadways in an attempt to distribute the traffic demand, relieve congestion and reduce travel times.
-Twelve different improvement alternatives and a No-Build alternative, were initially analyzed in the unmodified CHATS model.
+Twelve different improvement alternatives and a No-Build alternative were initially analyzed in the unmodified CHATS model.
 Development and screening of the range of alternatives was initially completed through modifications to the CHATS model.

-Following the initial planning level screening analysis, the alternatives were refined and a detailed analysis of Alternatives 1, 2, and 7 was performed.
+Following the initial planning level screening analysis, the alternatives were refined and detailed analyses of Alternatives 1, 2, 7 and the Compromise Alternative were performed.
 The refinements included an update of growth forecasts in the Project area to correspond to changes in development plans for the proposed Cainhoy Plantation (discussed in more detail in Section 3.1).
 The developer recently committed to not developing approximately fifty percent of the area previously planned for development.
 This forecast was applied to the remaining alternatives prior to conducting more detailed analyses.
 Upon further analysis, Alternatives 2 and 7 were eliminated, and two modified alternatives, Alternatives 5A and 7A, were developed.
 After additional analysis, Alternative 5A was eliminated from further evaluation because of the significant impacts to utilities and the environment.
 Alternative 5A would result in the most property impacts, as well as tidal and non-tidal wetland impacts.
 Additionally, Alternative 5A was proposed through Laurel Hill County Park and would prevent its intended function as a passive park, as stipulated in the land trust associated with this property.
+Ultimately, Alternatives 1 and 7A were merged and adjusted to create the Compromise Alternative in an effort to avoid as many negative impacts to the Phillips Community as possible.
+The resulting road modifications will divert traffic to Dunes West Boulevard and widen SC 41 by one lane through the Phillips Community, rather than four.